trampgeek/moodle-filter_ace_inline/README.md

  1. data-lang.
-This attribute sets the language to be used by the Ace editor for syntax colouring and, in the case of the ace-interactive-code, the language for running the code on the Jobe server.
+This attribute sets the language to be used by the Ace editor for syntax colouring (if data-ace-lang is not set - see next item) and, in the case of the ace-interactive-code, the language for running the code on the Jobe server.
 Default: python3.
 Example:

         <pre class="ace-highlight-code" data-lang="java">